rfennell/AzurePipelines/Extensions/Versioning/readme.md

 V1.8.x - Added output variables for the version number actually used V1.9.x - Allow separate regex filters for extracting version and file handling in VersionAssemblies task V1.10.x - Fixed file encoding issue
+V1.11.x - Allows a filename pattern to be entered as a parameter for Assembly Versioning

 A set of tasks based on the versioning sample script to version tamping assemblies shown in the [VSTS documentation](https://msdn.microsoft.com/Library/vs/alm/Build/scripts/index
 ).
 These allow versioning of